Supporting Ocean champions in the fight against the

-The course culminates in applied research and client deliverables for the Seychelles Conservation and Climate Adaptation Trust (SeyCCAT) as it prepares and responds to the COP26 ocean-climate dialogue.
+The Research Brief provides a glimpse into the work of Vermont Law’s Observer Delegation and Professor Reiter’s applied research.
 Building off of the considerable momentum provided by the 2019 BlueCOP, the 2020 Ocean and Climate Dialogue meetings, and the 2021 Virtual Oceans Action Day, the ocean-climate nexus will be center stage at COP26.
 Several nations have committed to making their second-round Nationally Determined Contributions (NDCs) “ocean-inclusive,” prioritizing ocean-related mitigation and adaptation measures aimed at achieving a balance between GHG source emissions and sink removals.

 Sitting at the intersection of science, law and economics, the course provides an opportunity to support a small island client, contribute to the development of international climate policy, and inform the ongoing process of building out a framework for operationalizing ocean commitments under the Paris Agreement.